nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### Storage component

-The `Storage` class handles the read and write operations of the `FoodList`, `ExerciseList` and `User` classes.
+Under the storage component, the `StorageManager` class handles the read and write operations of the various list classes available, such as `ExerciseList` and `FoodList`, through classes such as `ExerciseStorage` and `FoodStorage`.

 ![Storage class diagram](images/StorageClassDiagram.png)

-The figure above shows the associations and dependencies present with the `Storage` class.
+The figure above shows the associations and dependencies present with the `StorageManager` class.

-On startup, the `Fitr` class creates a new `Storage` object with the file paths of the text files.
+On startup, the `Fitr` class creates a new `StorageManager` object.
+The `StorageManager` class will then create the various storage objects required to load that particular file into the program.
-This will cause the `Storage` object to retrieve the text files from the given file paths and loads the data into the program.
+This will cause the various storage objects to retrieve the text files from the given file paths and loads the data into the program.
-If the files do not exist, the Storage object will create the files.
+If the files do not exist, the various storage objects will create the files.
+For example, if the file that contains the user's exercise data does not exist, the `ExerciseStorage` object will create a new file to store the user's exercise data.

-Each time there is a change in the `FoodList`, `ExerciseList` or `User` objects, or when the program is exiting, `writeExerciseList()`, `writeFoodList()` and `writeUserProfile()` methods are invoked.
+Each time there is a change in the `FoodList`, `ExerciseList` or `User` objects, or when the program is exiting, `writeExerciseList()`, `writeFoodList()` and `writeUserProfile()` methods in `StorageManager` are invoked.
 This will save the data onto the respective text files on the hard disk.

 ### User component